 Arrival of Advocacy

 Studies have shown that 84% of consumers are influenced by family and friends when making a decision on a new product or service.
-This leads to the question why are more companies not utilising their employee’s social media channels?
+This leads to the question of why are more companies not utilizing their employee’s social media channels?
 Much of the time this is due to a lack of know-how, or apathy toward starting a new project, but this untapped social media power of your companies employees has been proven to be an incredibly useful way to increase marketing reach as well as overall engagement.
 Why can’t your employees become your new influencers?
-Although they may not each have a million plus followers, collectively they can work to generate a tremendous amount of traffic and engagement to your brand and company.
+Although they may not each have a million-plus followers, collectively they can work to generate a tremendous amount of traffic and engagement to your brand and company.
 Employee advocates become more than just advertising, they become ambassadors and begin to engage with their company and industry helping them develop their own personal brand and to then stand out as experts in their field.

-Overall whilst the use of social influencers is still a potent tool for marketers to utilise there is an argument that its costs may begin to outweigh the benefits.
+Overall whilst the use of social influencers is still a potent tool for marketers to utilize there is an argument that its costs may begin to outweigh the benefits.
 Employee Advocacy is seen as a way to considerably amplify your online presence and build a stronger connection with your consumers through an authentic and grassroots approach.